davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 ### Demo 3 - Assess DB Migration Using the DB Migration Tool and Setup for SQL Managed Instance Migration

+We will be using the [Database Migratrion Tool](https://www.microsoft.com/en-us/download/confirmation.aspx?id=53595)

 The next portion of the session will talk about the Inventory service.
 The inventory service is hosted on a SQL server and served by an ASP.NET core website.
 The Inventory service determines the quantity of a unit that's currently in stock.

 On the home page of the web site, you can see the SQL database name hosting the inventory.
 Whether it's the on-premises db or the new SQL Managed Instance (MI).